Ariel Aufgang: Career

-Aufgang is the principal at Aufgang Architects, a firm with practices in the New York Metropolitan area.
-A graduate of Rensselaer Polytechnic Institute (RPI) in Troy, NY, with Bachelors in Architecture and a BS in building science degrees, Aufgang is a licensed architect in New York, New Jersey, Connecticut and Georgia.
+Aufgang is the principal at Aufgang Architects, a firm with practices in the New York Metropolitan area & Florida.
+A graduate of Rensselaer Polytechnic Institute (RPI) in Troy, NY, with Bachelors in Architecture and a BS in building science degrees, Aufgang is a licensed architect in New York, New Jersey, Connecticut, Texas, Florida and Georgia.
 He is known for designs based on adaptive reuse, luxury apartments, senior living, accessibility and affordable housing.
 His designs have garnered multiple awards and his firm is one of the ten most prolific in NYC over the past six years.

 Aufgang Architects is a New York State and New York City Certified Minority Business Enterprise.

-Aufgang is Vice President of the Rockland Community Foundation Board of Directors.
+Aufgang is President of the Rockland Community Foundation Board of Directors.